 If you see a downed power line, stay away and call 911.
 To report a fallen or damaged tree during the City's normal business hours, please contact the Public Work Department at 714-961-7170.
 To report a fallen or damaged tree over the weekend, please contact Yorba Linda Police Service Non-Emergency/Dispatch Number at 714-647-7000.

 Visit the National Weather Service website for current and forecast weather conditions.

-Sign up for the City's Notify Me and the County's notification system AlertOC, to receive notifications when residents and businesses within the City of Yorba Linda impacted by, or in danger of being impacted by, an emergency or disaster.
+Sign up for the City's Notify Me and the County's notification system AlertOC to receive notifications when residents and businesses within the City of Yorba Linda are impacted by, or in danger of being impacted by, an emergency or disaster.